dybran/Project-25/Project-25.md

 __CLASS__ - The nginx controller class name nginx

-__HOSTS__ - The hostname to be used in the browser __tooling.artifactory.svc.dybran.com__
+__HOSTS__ - The hostname to be used in the browser __tooling.artifactory.dybran.com__

 __ADDRESS__ - The loadbalancer address that was created by the ingress controller

 __Configure DNS__

 When accessing the tool, sharing the lengthy load balancer address poses significant inconvenience.
 The ideal solution involves creating a DNS record that's easily readable by humans and capable of directing requests to the balancer.
-This exact configuration is set within the ingress object as host: __"tooling.artifactory.svc.dybran.com"__.
+This exact configuration is set within the ingress object as host: __"tooling.artifactory.dybran.com"__.
 However, without a corresponding DNS record, this host address cannot reach the load balancer.

-The __"svc.dybran.com"__ portion of the domain represents the configured __HOSTED ZONE__ in AWS.
+The __"dybran.com"__ portion of the domain represents the configured __HOSTED ZONE__ in AWS.
 To enable this functionality, it's necessary to set up the Hosted Zone in the AWS console or include it as part of your infrastructure using tools like Terraform.

-Create hosted zone __svc.dybran.com__
+Create hosted zone __dybran.com__

 You must have purchased a domain name from a domain provider and configured the nameservers.